 Dec.
 22: Full moon.
 The Cold Moon, also known as the Long Nights moon, will become full at 12:49 p.m.
 EST (1749 GMT).

 Dec.
-25: A Russian Proton rocket will launch the Blagovest No. 13L communications satellite from the Baikonur Cosmodrome in Kazakhstan at 6:12 p.m.
+25: A Russian Proton rocket will launch the Blagovest No. 13L communications satellite from the Baikonur Cosmodrome in Kazakhstan at 5:12 p.m.
 EST (2212 GMT).

 Coming in 2019...

-- On Jan.
-30, 2019, India will launch the Chandrayaan-2 mission to the moon.
+- Jan.
+30: India will launch the Chandrayaan-2 mission to the moon.

 - A SpaceX Falcon 9 rocket will launch the Crew Dragon spacecraft from Kennedy Space Center in Florida for an uncrewed test flight to the International Space Station.
 Liftoff is scheduled for no earlier than Jan.
 17 at 8 p.m.
 EST (0100 GMT on Jan.
 18).